We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

-- Cons: bulky, weights may clang or rattle, too bulky for some, not heavy enough for some
+- Cons: bulky, may clang or rattle, may be too bulky or too light for some

-Taking the place of 6 weights, this 36-pound (16.3-kg) adjustable kettlebell features a patented pin adjustment system for quick, simple weight changes.
+Taking the place of 6 individual kettlebells, this 36-lb (16.3-kg) adjustable kettlebell features a patented pin adjustment system for quick, simple weight changes.

-The durable design has a cast-iron handle and five steel weight plates inside the shell.
+The durable design features a cast-iron handle and five steel weight plates inside the shell.
 The kettlebell is sturdy enough to support pushups and takes up minimal space in your workout area.

 - Price: $$